Indian Regional Navigation Satellite System

 The three GEO satellites will be stationed at 32.5, 83 and 131.5 degrees while the GSO spacecraft will be in two different orbits inclined 29 degrees with longitude crossings at 55 and 111.75 degrees.
 Each of the two GSO orbital planes contains two satellites spaced 180 degrees in their orbit.

-The IRNSS-1 satellites have been designed and developed by the Indian Space Research Organization, ISRO.
-It is based on the I-1K Satellite Bus.
-The Spacecraft Bus is 1.58 by 1.5 by 1.5 meters in size with a dry mass of 614 Kilograms.
-Fully fueled, the spacecraft weighs 1,425kg.
+The IRNSS-1 satellites have been designed and developed by the Indian Space Research Organization, ISRO, based on the I-1K Satellite Bus.
+The Spacecraft Bus is 1.58 by 1.5 by 1.5 meters in size with a dry mass of 598 to 614 Kilograms.
+Fully fueled, each of the spacecraft weighs 1,425kg.

 The satellite features two deployable solar panels that are equipped with Ultra Triple Junction solar cells that generate a total power of 1,660 Watts.
 Power storage is accomplished with a single 90 Amp-hour battery, an avionics system controls power distribution and battery charging.
 The satellite platform is three-axis stabilized using a zero momentum system consisting of reaction wheels, magnetic torquers as well as attitude control thrusters.
 A total of 12 thrusters are mounted on the vehicle.
 Navigation data is acquired by Sun and Star Trackers as well as an inertial measurement unit.
 The satellite provides precise pointing capability.